facultyai/dash-bootstrap-components/docs/components_page/components/list_group.md

 ## Custom content

 You can pass any Dash components to the children of `ListGroupItem`.
-The components `ListGroupItemHeading` and `ListGroupItemText` automatically apply the relevant CSS classes for styling text content in list groups.

 {{example:components/list_group/content.py:list_group}}